snowkylin/tensorflow-handbook/docs/_sources/en/basic/models.rst.txt

 .. admonition:: Note

-    You can visit :doc:`../appendix/rl` in the appendix to get some basic ideas of reinforcement learning.
+    You may want to read :doc:`../appendix/rl` in the appendix to get some basic ideas of reinforcement learning.

 Here, we use deep reinforcement learning to learn to play CartPole (inverted pendulum).
-The inverted pendulum is a classic problem in cybernetics, where the bottom of a pole is connected to a cart through an axle, and the center of gravity of the pole is above the axle, making it an unstable system.
+The inverted pendulum is a classic problem in cybernetics.
+In this task, the bottom of a pole is connected to a cart through an axle, and the pole's center of gravity is above the axle, making it an unstable system.
 Under the force of gravity, the pole falls down easily.
-In this task, we need to control the cart to move left and right on a horizontal track to keep the pole in vertical balance.
+We need to control the cart to move left and right on a horizontal track to keep the pole in vertical balance.

 .. only:: html